AdobeDocs/experience-manager-64.sv-SE/help/sites-administering/segmentation.md

 ### Containers {#containers}

 Följande behållare är tillgängliga när de är klara och gör att du kan gruppera jämförelser och referenser tillsammans för boolesk utvärdering.
-De kan dras från komponentwebbläsaren till redigeraren.
-Mer information finns i följande avsnitt [Använda OCH och ELLER behållare](/help/sites-administering/segmentation.md#using-and-and-or-containers) .
+They can be dragged from the components browser to the editor.
+See the following section [Using AND and OR Containers](/help/sites-administering/segmentation.md#using-and-and-or-containers) for more information.

 <table>
  <tbody>